 Vitamin B1: benefits, dosage, contraindications

-Vitamin B1, also known as thiamine or aneurine, is a water-soluble vitamin that is converted into TPP or thiamine pyrophosphate in the liver (its active form).
-Thiamine pyrophosphate is involved in the conversion of glucose into energy and in the metabolism of amino acids.
-Magnesium is a major cofactor and allows the transformation of thiamine into thiamine pyrophosphate, which is the active form.
-Magnesium deficiency, often present in vitamin B1 deficiency situations, is therefore a cause of resistance to vitamin B1 supplementation.
-Dietary sources of thiamine include beef, brewer's yeast, legumes (beans, lentils), nuts, oats, pork, rice, seeds, wheat, whole grain cereals, and yeast.
-Thiamine is also found in fruits (such as oranges), milk, and dairy products.
+Thiamine, also known as aneurine, is a water-soluble vitamin that is converted into TPP or thiamine pyrophosphate in the liver (this is its active form).
+Thiamine pyrophosphate is involved in converting glucose into energy and in amino acid metabolism.
+Magnesium is a major cofactor and allows the conversion of thiamine into thiamine pyrophosphate, which is the active form.
+Magnesium deficiency, common in situations of vitamin B1 deficiency, is therefore a cause of resistance to vitamin B1 supplementation.
+Dietary sources of thiamine include beef, brewer's yeast, legumes (beans, lentils), nuts, oats, pork, rice, seeds, wheat, whole-grain cereals, and yeast.
+Thiamine is also present in fruits (such as oranges), milk and dairy products.
 Thiamine is not synthesized endogenously in humans.
 It can be synthesized by prokaryotes, yeasts, and plants.
-Early deficiency symptoms include fatigue, weakness, rigidity (due to increased production of lactic acid), memory and sleep disorders.
-Other characteristic signs and symptoms include heart failure and peripheral neuropathy.
-Thiamine is essential for normal energy metabolism, normal heart function, the functioning of the nervous system, and seems indispensable for memory and intellectual abilities.
+Early deficiency symptoms include fatigue, weakness, stiffness (due to the corresponding increase in lactic acid production), memory and sleep disturbances.
+Other characteristic signs and symptoms are heart failure and peripheral neuropathy Thiamine is essential for normal energy metabolism, normal heart function, nervous system function, and appears to be indispensable for memory as well as intellectual faculties.

 Other name(s)